grvsrm/grvsrm-hugo/content/post/Volcano Eruption/index.md

 ### Explore results

-Let’s see how the model
+Let’s see how the model performs on th resampled data.
+Although area under the curve is ~79% still model doesn't have a good accuracy.
+It fares slightly better than a base model.

 ``` r
 volcano_res %>%